Azure/azure-powershell/src/Support/Support/help/New-AzSupportContactProfileObject.md

 ```
 New-AzSupportContactProfileObject -FirstName <String> -LastName <String>
- -PreferredContactMethod <ContactMethod> -PrimaryEmailAddress <String>
+ -PreferredContactMethod <ContactMethod> -PrimaryEmailAddress <String> [-AdditionalEmailAddresses <String[]>]
- [-AdditionalEmailAddresses <System.Collections.Generic.IList`1[System.String]>] [-PhoneNumber <String>]
- -PreferredTimeZone <String> -Country <String> -PreferredSupportLanguage <String>
+ [-PhoneNumber <String>] -PreferredTimeZone <String> -Country <String> -PreferredSupportLanguage <String>
  [-DefaultProfile <IAzureContextContainer>] [<CommonParameters>]
 ```

 ## DESCRIPTION
-This is a helper cmdlet that you can use to create a support contact profile object when creating a support ticket.
-You must specify the following parameters:
+This is a helper cmdlet that you can use to create a support contact profile object when creating or updating a support ticket.
+You must specify the following parameters which are mandatory for creating a support ticket:

 	• FirstName
 	• LastName